Anshuu-Sharma/LegalSetu/README.md

 - 📂 Users browse detailed advocate profiles
 - 💬 Initiate a live consultation directly from the app
 - 🔁 Chat with advocates in real-time using Socket.IO
-- 🌍 Multilingual and TTS/STT-enabled for voice-based interaction

 **Tech Stack**:
 - Frontend: React + Firebase Auth + Voice & Translation Context